KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-next-episode by PierreGode](https://github.com/PierreGode/MMM-next-episode)

+1. Recommendation: Found `uses: actions/checkout@v3` in file `review.yml`: Replace it with v4.
-1. Recommendation: No ESLint configuration was found.
+2. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [next-train-transilien by trizome](https://github.com/trizome/next-train-transilien)